 Faculty members shall be afforded the opportunity to meet with their department or unit head annually, before responsibilities are assigned, to discuss the faculty member’s preferences regarding assignments for teaching, supervision, research, service and other professional responsibilities as set forth in this policy, and the member’s anticipated resource needs.
 At the faculty member’s request, their caregiving responsibilities shall be considered in the scheduling of assignments.

-The department or unit head may modify scheduled assignments, provided they discuss changes with the faculty member before they are made and that changes are not made for arbitrary or capricious reasons.
-Faculty members shall be given as much notice as possible about potential changes to their scheduled assignments.
+Annual workload timelines are set by the COE as indicated in the COE Implementation Guidance.
+Individual academic departments may set internal timelines to accomplish workload planning within the COE timeline.
+Internal timelines will include a deadline that indicates when the faculty’s opportunity for input has ended.
+The department or unit head may modify scheduled assignments after the deadline based on critical needs of the department, provided they discuss changes with the faculty member before they are made and that changes are not made for arbitrary or capricious reasons.
+Barring unforeseen emergencies that occur at the last minute, faculty members shall be given as much notice as possible ideally in or by the quarter prior to their scheduled assignments about potential changes to their scheduled assignments.

-Faculty members may request to adjust schedules or assignments .
+Faculty members may request to adjust schedules or assignments.

+This policy primarily applies to core instructional faculty who are typically assigned instructional responsibilities.
+This includes Tenure Track Faculty (TTF), Career Instructional Faculty (CIF), which consists of instructor, lecturer, and clinical professor classifications, and faculty serving as university supervisors.
+It also includes pro-tem faculty with at least .5 FTE.
+Where necessary, other faculty roles are called out.
+Career Research Faculty (CRF) who are regularly assigned instructional responsibilities but who are not housed in an academic department may have different workload expectations overall than their academic counterparts and so may require alternative processes based on the needs dictated by the given situation.
+However, the teaching, advising, student contact, and other content and/or pedagogical expectations outlined in this policy apply to any faculty members who are given instructional assignments in the COE.

 Each faculty member must be fully engaged in teaching, research, and service work for the university to the extent of their appointment and must be engaged in work or reasonably available for work for the entirety of the term for which the faculty member is employed unless on approved leave.